-1. the basic reaction type,

-2. the paradoxical reaction type or 'activism' which is a displacement activity, a hyperactivity,

-3. the third type of coping reaction is a specific aggression (Längle 1998b),

-4. the final type of coping reaction is akin to a feigned death, a semi-paralysis in which a person's activity level is greatly reduced and feelings are deadened.
+- 1. the basic reaction type, - 2. the paradoxical reaction type or "activism", which is a displacement activity, a hyperactivity - 3. the third type of coping reaction is a specific aggression (Längle 1998b). - 4. the final type of coping reaction is akin to a feigned death, a semi-paralysis.
+A person's activity level is greatly reduced and feelings are deadened.

-When the first existential motivation is in danger or not sufficiently realized, the basic coping reaction is avoidance or flight; the displaced reaction is overactivity or compulsive behavior (for example, fighting bacteria by compulsive washing).
-The aggressive reaction takes the form of destruction such as hate, and a 'feigned death reaction' is denial or pretending to be non-existent.
+When the first existential motivation is in danger or not sufficiently realized, the basic coping reaction is avoidance or flight; the displaced reaction is overactivity or compulsive behavior

+(i.e. fighting bacteria by compulsive washing).
+The aggressive reaction takes the form of destruction such as hate; and 'feigned death reaction' is denial or pretending to be non-existent.